Designing AI-Agents with Personalities: A Psychometric Approach: Acknowledgement

 \section{Acknowledgement}

-We gratefully acknowledge Dr. Oliver John for providing original Big Five data crucial for Study 2 and Study 3.
-We also thank OpenAI's Researcher Access Program for providing API access and funding support for computational resources used in this research.
+We gratefully acknowledge Dr. Oliver John for providing original Big Five data crucial for Study 2.
+We also thank Microsoft Accelerating Foundation Models Research (AFMR) Program and OpenAI's Researcher Access Program for providing API access and funding support for computational resources used in this research.
+Finally, we thank the editor and reviewers for providing us with suggestions that greatly improved the quality of our manuscript.